 During the 2018/19 academic year, we ran a pilot introducing ABC Learning Design into our staff development programme.
 We have been using components of the approach successfully with staff undertaking the PGCAP programme and we wanted to try introducing it to more staff.

-The approach comprises attending a 90 minute workshop in which course content is ‘storyboarded’ to sequence blended content and learning activities relative to the course’s learning outcomes.
+The heart of the ABC Learning Design approach comprises attending a 90 minute workshop in which course content is ‘storyboarded’ to sequence blended content and learning activities relative to the course’s learning outcomes.
 The outcome of the workshop is a skeleton course design and structure that can be used as the basis for creating a new module or transforming your existing module.
-The E-Learning Unit will run these workshops in the coming months and will be available to any individuals or groups who are interested in attending.